cytokineking/FreeBindCraft/README.md

 *   **SASA Calculations:** Surface area and derived metrics are computed using [FreeSASA](https://github.com/mittinatten/freesasa) (if installed) or a Biopython Shrake–Rupley fallback.
 These values align closely with the PyRosetta-derived values.
 *   **Interface Residues and Alignment:** Uses Biopython-based routines for interface residue identification, RMSD, and PDB alignment.

-This bypass is intended for situations where:
-*   PyRosetta licensing or installation poses a challenge.
-*   Speed is prioritized over detailed Rosetta-based structural metrics.
-*   A reduced dependency footprint is desired.

-**Important Note:** Rosetta-specific metrics that lack open-source equivalents (e.g., certain energy decompositions) are not computed; placeholder values are used where needed for compatibility with default filters.
+**Important Note:** Rosetta-specific metrics that lack open-source equivalents are not computed; placeholder values are used where needed for compatibility with default filters.
 Evaluate design quality accordingly.

 ## Installation